P3ter/Resume/README.md

 # Resume
-Mon CV en ligne avec Bootstrap
+Mon CV en ligne avec Bootstrap.
+Licence GPL.

+*Bootstrap is released under the MIT license and is copyright 2016 Twitter*